sfaut/zimbra/README.md

 $zimbra->send($addresses, $subject, $body);
 ```

-## Send a message to multiples recipients
+## Send a message to multiple recipients

 You can use arrays to specify multiple e-mail addresses :